Click here to listen to a reading of this blog:

 Your doctor may wish to just run the TSH test first, but it is important to know that this isn’t accurate on its own and the other components of the panel also need checking, especially if TSH comes back ‘normal’.

 If your doctor won’t test you for a thyroid condition but you believe you may have one, or if they won’t run all the tests you need, you can explore ordering your own from online lab services.
-Medichecks is a popular place in the UK, where you can order the all important thyroid function test, Reverse T3, cortisol testing for your adrenals and thyroid antibodies to check for autoimmune hypothyroidism (Hashimoto’s).
+Medichecks is a popular place in the UK, where you can order the all important thyroid function test, cortisol testing for your adrenals and thyroid antibodies to check for autoimmune hypothyroidism (Hashimoto’s).

 Optimal levels are also important, as well as checking thyroid antibodies for autoimmune diseases such as Hashimoto’s and Graves Disease.
 It is also important to note that having Hashimoto’s can cause results to move up and down as if you’re changing from hypo to hyper, or back and fourth between normal and abnormal.
 You could also be told you’re ‘only borderline’ hypothyroid.